ombori/grid-docs/concepts/hardware-requirements.md

 Without heatsink case and fan the Raspberry pi might overheat, especially when playing videos.
 You *could* get away with just a heatsink and no fan if your content is light.
 If you have questions about this contact us on Slack.

+## Samsung Smart Signage Display
+The Samsung Smart Signage displays allow you to display Screen Apps, like Signage Playlist.

+**Minimum requirements**

+- At least version 3.5

 ## Android Tablets
-Android Tablets are great for mobility and wireless devices.
+Android Tablets are great for mobility and wireless devices, can display Screen Apps only.

 **Minimum requirements**